Scripts for terminating an employee professionally

 • Your termination is simply a result of layoffs.
 We had to make a difficult decision, and your position had to be cut.

-• Your termination comes as a result of your company policy violation.
+• Your company policy violation led to your termination.
 We had no other choice but to terminate you according to company policy.

 If they ask why they’re being terminated…